 - From the Enable / Disable SAML Single Sign On section, click Enable Now.

-Before AuthPoint can receive authentication requests from ManageEngine PMP, you must add a SAML resource for ManageEngine PMP in AuthPoint.
-You must also assign this SAML resource to the user group that will authenticate through ManageEngine PMP.
+Before AuthPoint can receive authentication requests from ManageEngine PMP, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the ManageEngine PMP resource to determine which users can authenticate and log in to ManageEngine PMP and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint